 Hidrent Handyman App Update | Shark Tank Season 13

 Getting household tasks done can be difficult for people who live alone, especially the elderly.
-Plus, you don’t want to let just anyone into your home.
-Hidrent is a handyman service that puts those in need in touch with off-duty firefighters, for a price.
-Will the sharks love this idea after it was pitched on Shark Tank Season 13?
+Plus, you don’t want to let just any random stranger into your home.
+Dave Heimbuch’s company Hidrent is a handyman service that connects those in need with trustworthy off-duty firefighters, for a price.
+After pitching the product on Shark Tank season 13, will the idea fire up the shark’s interest?
 Read our Hidrent update to find out!

 Shark Tank Hidrent Update